turtle2007/ff/_pages/academic_activities.md

 - ICAD - The International Community for Auditory Display

 ### International Workshop/Seminar Hosting:
+- CHI 2026 workshop on sensory, perception and design in HCI
 - CHI 2021 workshop on Complexity Methods for HCI
 - CHI 2022 workshop on Compatible Collaborative Approaches in Medical Research (Proposed for CHI'25) Towards \Cross-sensory Interaction": How Should we Leverage Crossmodal